Teddy Williams (tennis): Career

 In 1884 Williams played seven tournaments this year.
 At the Irish Championships held in Dublin in the spring, he went out in round two, to Herbert Lawford.
 In the summer he played both the singles and doubles events at the Wimbledon Championships, he exited early in the singles event, but partnering Ernest Wool Lewis (who he played doubles with regularly) they reached the men's doubles final before losing to William Renshaw and Ernest Renshaw.
-Arthur Wallis Meyers writing in his book Lawn Tennnis at Home and Abroad (1904) ranked the paring of Lewis and Williams a close second to the Renshaw twins.
+Arthur Wallis Meyers writing in his book Lawn Tennis at Home and Abroad (1904) ranked the pairing of Lewis and Williams a close second to the Renshaw twins.
 He then played at the Warwickshire Championships at Leamington Spa and won the title against Frank Seymour Noon by 3–0 sets.
 At Wimbledon he exited early in the first to Ernest Renshaw.
 He returned to defend his title at Eastbourne, and won the South of England Championships against William Taylor.

 In 1885 he played at only one event this year, the Brookfield Tournament held on the Isle of Wight, he reached the final, but lost to the American James Dwight 1 to 3 in sets.
 In 1886 Williams competed at only two tournaments this year.
 At the Middlesex Championships held at Chiswick Park he progressed to the final, but was defeated by Harry Grove in straight sets.
 He then won his last tournament at the prestigious British Covered Court Championships at the Hyde Park Lawn Tennis Club on indoor wood courts against Herbert Fortescue Lawford by 3 sets to 2.